KlausPopp/Moddy/docs/detailed/seqprog.rst

 		* A read from the buffer consumes the first message

 Buffering input ports are derived from :class:`~.vthread.vtInPort`.

-.. note:: The term "Queuing" was misspelled (as 'Queing') in earlier Moddy Versions.

 A program reads a message from a buffering ports via the :meth:`~.vthread.vtInPort.readMsg()` method.

 It can check the number of messages in the buffer through the :meth:`~.vthread.vtInPort.nMsg()` method.

-A program can wait for new message using the :meth:`~.vthread.vThread.wait()` method.
+A program can wait for new message using the :meth:`~.vthread.vThread.wait()` method, or alternatively wait for a message and read the first available message through :meth:`~.vthread.vThread.waitForMsg()`.

 The exact behavior depends on the type of buffer port (Sampling or Queuing) and will be explained in the following.

 Sampling Input Ports